 Skip the studio.
 Grab your mat and take your practice outdoors.
 Yoga is not just a great workout for your balance and core strength, but it’s downright rejuvenating and relaxing.
 Purge all the stress from your life and discover the mood booster you’ve been waiting for.

 If you’re so inclined, try bicycling.
 If you live in a safe and supportive community, we recommend biking as your main source of transportation.
 This exercise is environmentally-friendly, so you can get your exercise while on your daily commute.
-The physical and mental health benefits of biking are as endless as the scenic route throughout East Tennessee.
+The physical and mental health benefits of biking are as endless as the scenic routes throughout East Tennessee.
 Make sure your bike is properly fitted, or you’ll lose the benefits to your joints!

 Finally, there’s good news for you, green thumbs!
 Gardening is a lot more strenuous than just picking a few flowers — it’s an excellent low-impact exercise as well that provides endurance, flexibility, and strength benefits – similar to cardio or lifting weights.
 Some gardening activities, such as raking and watering, can burn between 150-300 calories in only 30 minutes.
 Plus, you could even grow your own organic food to add nutrition to your “workout.”
 It’s food for thought!